sayanbanerjee32/TASI_ERAv2_S22/README.md

 Important features for this experiments are -
 1. labels are converted to **one-hot encoding**
 2. then each element in the encoding dim (i.e. number of labels) is expanded to image dimension so that ecoding dimension becomes - batch_size x num_labels x img_size x img_size
 3. that gets concatenated with image channel dimension and becomes - batch_size x (num_labels + channel_dim) x img_size x img_size.
-For MNIST channel_dim is 1
+For CIFAR10 channel_dim is 3
 4. Then 1x1 convolution is used to bring the channel dimension back to 3 as the ResNet encoder block accepts 3 channels.
 5. For decoder input, the output of **label encoding** is concatenated directly to latent dimension.
 6. At the time of training, **label encoding** is used in encoder input and decoder input.